msmxu23/DH150-Assignment05/README.md

 ## Features
 - Forum/Chat box: allows you to create topics, comment on each other's posts, like comments, repost, or share opinions related to music
 - Mood Board: gives you the option to choose a certain atmosphere, whether you're feeling upbeat, soultry, in the mood for study music
-- The Latest: shows the latest news from artists you like, whether it is their tours, shows, meet & greet, released albums, or songs
+- The Latest: notifies you on the latest from artists you like, whether it is their tours, shows, meet & greet, released albums, or songs

 ## Personas
 ## Persona 1: Sean Kim